 "Tunaomba ndizi na ugali tafadhali!"

-Translation:We are asking for bananas and ugali please!
+Translation:We would like bananas and ugali please!

 One sentence here didn't accept 'ugali' as an English translation of and insisted on 'stiff porridge', and this one didn't accept 'stiff porridge' and insisted on 'ugali'.
 Please somebody update these lessons to give some consistency.